 Doncaster Street Art

 Some impressive street art in South Yorkshire can be found in Doncaster.
 Dotted around the town a number have been supported as part of community projects.
 One in particular, the transformation of Baxter Park by the street art duo Static, even lends itself to a brilliant example of urban redesign.
 Taking over an unloved playground the area had become unregarded and avoided.
 Now the mural, which covers both the wall and the floor, is going some way to help design out the causes of social anxieties around it.
+The piece was supported by ‘Doncaster Creates’ and ‘Art of Protest Murals’.

 The street art of South Yorkshire was written during June and July 2021.
 This article has been part of a paid series called ‘South Yorkshire Stories’ with Welcome to Yorkshire.
 For other Inspiring City articles you might like, take a look at…